ianstenbit/arulesCBA/README.md

 The SpeedComparison.R file in the /C directory has a basic little speed test to demonstrate the speed difference between the C and R implementations.

+Extensive, but far from exhaustive, testing seems to indicate that the CBA.C implementation is approximately twice as fast as the CBA.2 optimized R implementation